-- Band: Each band is a placeholder for the data that will be shown at that position in the generated report.
+Band: Each band is a placeholder for the data that will be shown at that position in the generated report.
 To show data from the database, you need to define data bands.
 Data filtering and sorting are set via the data band.
 The data band will be repeated as long as corresponding data is available in the database.
-In addition, data bands determine how the report will be organized. - The header band is another useful data band.
+In addition, data bands determine how the report will be organized.

+The header band is another useful data band.
 Using this type of band, column headings for the data can be shown.
-The header band will only be displayed in connection with a data band. - Text boxes: Text boxes contain values from the database or static values. - Line: Lines are used to separate individual values from each other, thereby creating a tabular display.
+The header band will only be displayed in connection with a data band.

+Text boxes: Text boxes contain values from the database or static values.